Video conferencing – how to do it right?

 1.1 Select a video conferencing tool

 There are various videoconferencing solutions on the market.
 Choosing the right one depends on the specific communication needs of your business.
-However, it has to be user-friendly, easy to navigate during the conversation, and compatible with the OS (operation system) of most devices.
+However, it has to be user-friendly, easy to navigate during the conversation, and compatible with most devices’ OS (operation system).
 The ease of use is one of the most important features of the ideal video conferencing tool.
 Considering that you won’t always know what the technical knowledge of the other people taking part in the video meeting is, you should choose a solution that:

 • doesn’t require complex software downloads or installation,